juxhouse/bela-resources/Concepts.md

  - project/SomeApp

+## Dependencies

+Any element can depend on any other element.
+[API](/API.md#add-dependencies)

+Dependencies are uniquely identified by the path of both elements, a type and a name.

 ## Sources

-A Source is a String that indicates where each built ECD exists in your architecture: a code repository, a config files, an APM tool, etc.
+A Source is a String that indicates where each built ECD exists in your architecture: a code repository, a config file, an APM tool, etc.

 Some examples:
  - "my-repo"